Seaside Park, New Jersey: History

 What is now Seaside Park was a section of Dover Township (now known as Toms River Township) until the creation of Berkeley Township in 1875.
 The area then became known as the Sea Side Park section of Berkeley Township.
 Over the next 25 years, lots were sold, houses and roads were built, and the population of Seaside Park began to grow.

 On March 3, 1898, New Jersey Senate President Foster M. Voorhees, the acting governor of New Jersey, signed a bill incorporating "Sea Side Park" as an independent borough, created from portions of Berkeley Township.
 Originally, the town ran from 14th Avenue to North Avenue, about half its present size.
 An area known as the Berkeley Tract, north of the original area of the borough, was annexed on or about May 12, 1900.
 The borough was named for its location on the Atlantic Ocean.

 As the community grew, the name of the borough lost a space.
 In 1914, a newly appointed municipal clerk wrote the name of the borough as "Seaside Park" in the council minutes, combining the first two words.
 This practice continues to this day.

 While Sea Side Park was going through the process of being incorporated, the Senate Amusement Company of Philadelphia was working on plans to build an oceanside attraction in Seaside Heights within feet of the border to Sea Side Park.
 Their plan was to build a covered pier to house a carousel.
 The structure was built in 1915 under the direction of Joseph Vanderslice of Senate Amusement Company.
 Budget issues caused the business to not open in 1916, and the amusement ride and building was subsequently sold to Frank Freeman.
 The combination of the completion of the Toms River Bridge on October 23, 1914, and the DuPont Avenue carousel and boardwalk are what likely led to the 219% population growth shown between the 1910 and 1920 censuses in Sea Side Park.

-In September 2014 residents of the South Seaside Park neighborhood of Berkeley Township submitted a petition to move from the township and become a part of Seaside Park borough, arguing that the neighborhood was 16 mi away from the township's municipal offices and that there were minimal social connections with the rest of Berkeley Township.
+The earliest formal efforts to secede from Berkeley Township and have South Seaside Park become a part of Seaside Park began in 1973.
+In September 2014, residents of South Seaside Park submitted a petition to move from the township and become a part of Seaside Park borough, arguing that the neighborhood was 16 mi away from the township's municipal offices and that there were minimal social connections with the rest of Berkeley Township.
 In 2025, the New Jersey Supreme Court approved the petition and agreed that South Seaside Park may leave the township and join Seaside Park borough.
+In March 2026, the borough voted to formally annex the South Seaside Park neighborhood and its 450 residents.